5: Combat

 Element shown: d10

-Some minifigs are just better than others; you recognize them as soon as you open the box.
-Their superiority has nothing to do with talent, training, or genetics; the defining feature that separates Heroes from regular minifigs is their cool outfits.
-With shiny armor and flapping capes, there's no confusing a Hero with his inferior minifig comrades.
-Looking cool makes him fight better, live longer, and succeed where others fail.
+Some minifigs are simply better than others.
+You recognize them as soon as you open the box.
+It has nothing to do with talent, training, or genetics; the defining feature that separates the Hero from lesser minifigs is the cool outfit.
+With the most blingy armors and flamboyant draperies, looking cool makes them fight better, live longer, and succeed where others fail.

 A Hero's standard attributes are significantly higher than those of a regular minifig.
-Heroes have a Skill of 1d10, are able to Move seven inches per turn, and have an Armor rating of 2d6.
+Heroes have a Skill die of d10, are able to Move seven inches per turn, and have an Armor rating of 2d6.
 With a cost of 11CP, they're also a lot more expensive to field.

 6.2: The Ego